MichaelStott/tech-squawks/web/content/aws/overview/account.md

 {{% /tab %}}
 {{< /tabs >}}

 The command `aws sts get-caller-identity` fetches the active user information leveraged by the CLI, which includes the user ID, the account ID, and the user access resource number (ARN).
-The `--query` flag allows to filter only the account ID field [^3]. `--output` specifies the desired format (yaml, josn, text, etc.) [^4]
+The `--query` flag enables users to target a particular field to output in the response and `--output` specifies the desired format (yaml, josn, text, etc.) [^3] [^4]

 The simplest way to fetch the canonical ID is via the Simple Storage Service (S3) API CLI command.
 {{< tabs groupId="CLI" >}}